 Now ask ChatGPT to create a worksheet based on the final summary.
 For this you can follow the prompting steps in Method 2.

-Feel free to try all of these methods and see what works best for your workflow.
+Feel free to try both of these methods and see what works best for your workflow.
 I’m pretty sure you’ll find Monsha to be the ideal choice—not because I’m biased, but because we designed Monsha to give teachers an easy, iterative, and super-quick way to create just-right resources.
 Give it a go!